Apple earnings rise as economic gloom hits tech | Technology

 Sales of Apple's Mac computers received a boost from this summer's introduction of redesigned MacBook Air and MacBook Pro laptops.
 New tablets went on sale this week.
 Apple said its gross margin of 43.3% was a record for the September quarter.

 Apple wearables such as AirPods and other accessories notched sales of $9.7 billion, slightly ahead of the Wall Street forecast of $9.2 billion.
-"Similar to iPhones, we expect the macro impacts to units to creep into the higher end at some point," wrote Barclays hardware analyst Tim Long ahead of the results.
+"They said they didn’t have particular issue with supply, so that seems to be a thing of the past," said Creative Strategies consumer analyst Carolina Milanesi.

 In China, which has experienced a sharp economic slowdown, Apple reported fourth-quarter sales of $15.5 billion.
 That is a gain from the prior quarter, when Apple logged sales of $14.6 billion.
 Apple said it now has 900 million paying subscribers to its services, up from the previous quarter's 860 million.